holosoe/id-server/README.md

 ## Requirements

-Option 1:

-- Docker ^20.10.18

-Option 2:

 - Node.js ^18.9.0
 - ZoKrates ^8.0.2
 - MySQL ^8.0.30
+- Docker ^20.10.18

 (Other versions might work too, but the above versions were the ones used for testing.)

-## Environment Setup
+## Local environment setup

+### 1. Node.js

+Use [nvm](https://github.com/nvm-sh/nvm#about) to use the correct Node version.

+1. Follow the instructions in the [nvm repo](https://github.com/nvm-sh/nvm#about) to install nvm.
+2. Install and use the correct version of Node.

+        nvm install

+### 2. Install Node dependencies

+        npm install

+### 3. Install ZoKrates

+Follow [the instructions in the ZoKrates "Getting Started" page](https://zokrates.github.io/gettingstarted.html) to install ZoKrates.

+### 4. Environment variables

+#### Create .env files

-Copy .env.example to .env, and then set the environment variables.
+Copy .env.example to .env.

         cp .env.example .env

-You will need to create a .env.docker.ENVIRONMENT file for every environment you want to run.
-For a local development environment, create the following file.
+You also need a .env.docker.dev file.

         cp .env .env.docker.dev

-Then set `ENVIRONMENT` to `dev`.

-Use the correct node version.
-For nvm users...

-        nvm use

-## Database Setup

-### MySQL Server
+(We use a separate .env.docker.\<ENVIRONMENT> file for every environment we run.)

+#### Set environment variables

+All environment variables are already correctly set in the .env.example file for local development.

+You must change the following variables.

+        VOUCHED_PUBLIC_KEY
+        VOUCHED_PRIVATE_KEY
+        VOUCHED_SANDBOX_PUBLIC_KEY
+        VOUCHED_SANDBOX_PRIVATE_KEY

+### 5. Database setup

-Start the MySQL server.
+Run the MySQL Docker container.

-Create a database.
-Set `MYSQL_DB_NAME` in config.js to the name of the database hosted on the MySQL server (default: 'db').
+        docker run --name id-server-mysql --network host -e MYSQL_ROOT_PASSWORD=root -d mysql

+Connect to the server, and create a database called 'db'.

+        $ mysql -uroot -proot -h localhost -P 3306 --protocol=tcp

+        mysql> CREATE DATABASE db;

 ## Run

-Ensure the database servers are running and environment variables are set.
+Ensure that the MySQL server is running and that environment variables are set.

-**With Docker**

 Open a terminal window, navigate to the directory of this repo, and run:

         npm run start:dev

-**Without docker**
+## Test

+We use mocha for tests.
+Run tests with:

-        npm run start
+        npm test

-## Serialization of Credentials
+## Serialization of credentials

 At the end of the verification process, the user is given their credentials to store in their browser.

 The following is the serialization scheme that our proofs will expect.
-User credentials must be converted to bytes on the frontend prior to proof generation.

 | Field         | Number of bytes | Additional info                                                                                           |
 | ------------- | --------------- | --------------------------------------------------------------------------------------------------------- |